1xINTERNET/Drupal8-frontend-training/README.md

 # Install the admin_toolbar and paragraphs contrib module with composer
 composer require drupal/admin_toolbar drupal/paragraphs --ignore-platform-reqs
 # Enable the modules
--> Get in to the PHP container first if you are using docker:
---> docker-compose exec php bash
---> cd htdocs/web
 drush en -y admin_toolbar paragraphs
 ```